pingcap/docs/tidb-cloud/size-your-cluster.md

 In the formula, you need to calculate `node num = ceil(overall expected performance ÷ performance per node` first to get a rough node number, and then use the corresponding performance deviation coefficient to get the final result of the node number.

 For example, your overall expected performance is 100,000 QPS under a mixed workload, and you want to use 8 vCPU, 16 GiB TiDB nodes.
-Then you can calculate an estimated number of TiDB nodes as follows:
+Then you can calculate a rough number of TiDB nodes as follows:

 `node num = ceil(100,000 ÷ 15,500) = 7`